The length of a lease can vary but usually starts at 99 years and can be as much as 999 years.

 Derwent Living is not able to give you a price for the premium until a valuation has been carried out.
 There are independent on-line calculators available to give you an indication of what this might be.

-If you have any questions regarding lease extensions, you can talk to the Home Ownership team by calling 01332 346 477.
+If you have any other questions regarding lease extensions, you can use our general enquiries form.